iZUMi-kyouka/tp/docs/UserGuide.md

 ### A few things to take note
 - Basic familiarity with command-line (keyboard-based) operations
 - Sufficient permissions to access and modify files on the computer
-- Java 17 is installed on the computer (Don’t worry! installation instructions are provided below)
+- Java 17 is installed on the computer (Don’t worry!
+Installation instructions are provided below)
+- A stable internet connection to download Java or view additional resources, although TalentNexus itself runs offline

 <div style="
   background: linear-gradient(135deg, #e8f5e9, #c8e6c9);